meyertime/linux-all-the-things/docs/arch-lenovo720s.md

         - Requires a Phonon backend:
             - `phonon-qt5-vlc` - Since I already have VLC installed, it makes more sense to use this one.
 Plus it is recommended by Phonon.
             - `phonon-qt5-gstreamer` - Preferred by some Linux distros in order to avoid patented codecs.
+    - Pithos
+        - Simple Pandora client that works nicely.
+        - When I first tried to run it, I got an error about not having a secret service such as `gnome-keyring`.
+All you need to do is install `gnome-keyring`.
+This is because KWallet, which comes with KDE Plasma, does not support the newer standardized secret service protocol.
+Pithos uses this, presumably, to store your Pandora password securely.
 - Image viewer
     - Gwenview
 - Image editor